leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q3.
 Did new ftp session establish connection?
 Why not?*

-No, the virtual server's connection limit has been reached-
+No, the virtual server's connection limit has been reached.

 *Q4.
 Did tcpdump capture a connection reset?*

-Yes, tcpdump revealed “R” reset
+Yes, tcpdump had **R** resets returning from the virtual server.

 Pool Member and Virtual Servers
 -------------------------------